 RI Promise students may retain eligibility to receive Promise funding in their final semester while enrolled part-time at CCRI.
-Students will only be able to enroll part-time and receive Promise funding if the student requires fewer than 12 credits to complete their degree that semester.
-For example, should a student earn 51 credits after three semesters, that student will be able to enroll in the 9 credits needed to complete their degree in his/her fourth semester while retaining Promise funding.
-In no other circumstances, excluding exceptions outlined in this document, will students be able to retain Promise funding while enrolled less than full-time at CCRI.
+Students will be able to enroll part-time and receive Promise funding if the student requires fewer than 9 credits to complete their degree that semester.
+For example, should a student earn 57 credits after three semesters, that student will be able to enroll in the 3 credits needed to complete their degree in his/her fourth semester while retaining Promise funding.